ama47/game-accessories-api/README.md

 ## Project Overview

-This is a comprehensive backend system solution for an e-commerce website that specializing in furniture sales.
+This is a comprehensive backend system solution for an e-commerce website that specializing in game accessories sales.
 The system provides a scalable and manageable infrastructure that handles essential aspects of e-commerce operations, including product catalog management, order processing,payment handling, and more.

 ## Product Display Structure

-The back-end system organizes the furniture inventory into a multi-level product catalog.
-At the top level are broad product categories, such as Bedroom and Living Room.
+The back-end system organizes the game accessories inventory into a multi-level product catalog.
+At the top level are broad product categories, such as Mouses and Keyboards.

-Within each primary category, there are granular subcategories.
-For instance, the Bedroom category includes subcategories like Beds, Dressers, and Nightstands.
+Within each primary category, there are granular subcategories that is sorted by brands.
+For instance, the Headsets category includes brands like Razer, SteelSeries, and Hyper X.

-Each subcategory houses individual product listings.
-For example, under the Beds subcategory, you'll find specific items like King Bed, Single Bed, and Kids Bed, each with its own detailed information such as price,and weight.

 **(Categories -> Subcategories -> Individual Products).**